 - After one hour on the counter, rub the olive or peanut oil all over then add the sea salt, black pepper and the Italian herbs.

-- Pit temperature of 250, cook till the internal temperature reads 120.
-Pull the meat off then and allow it to rest for a minimum of 20 minutes so the juices can redistribute.
+- Pit temperature of 250, cook till the internal temperature reads 120 - 125.
+The prime rib roast will continue to increase the internal temperature while it rests.
+Only a few degrees, given your fire was well controlled and not too hot.
+Pull the meat off then and allow it to rest for a minimum of 20 minutes so the juices can redistribute, covered.
 Longer is better.
 Cut into the meat too early and you've made a huge mistake.
 Those juices are everything.

 - Chef Tip: Add a water pan to your bbq pit to add additional moisture to the cooking chamber.